Evaluation

 Parents are required to have their child’s educational progress evaluated each year.
 There is no particular date by which the evaluation must be completed.
 If your family started homeschooling in the middle of the school year, you would not need to have an evaluation on file until a year from when you started.
 The child’s progress may be evaluated by any of the following methods:

-• The evaluation may be completed by a teacher who either holds a teaching credential issued by the New Hampshire State Board of Education, is licensed in a state which is a party to the interstate contract, or is currently teaching in a nonpublic school.
+• A portfolio evaluation may be completed by a teacher who either holds a teaching credential issued by the New Hampshire State Board of Education, is licensed in a state which is a party to the interstate contract, or is currently teaching in a NH nonpublic (private) school.
 (See our list of Evaluators.)

 • National student achievement test, administered by a person who meets the qualifications established by the provider or publisher of the test, OR a state student assessment test used by the resident school district.
 A composite score at or above the 40th percentile is no longer required.